Danse avec les stars season 11: Host

 Camille Combal returns as the host of the show for the third year.

 Jury

 Chris Marques returns as the only remaining judge from previous seasons.
 Denitsa Ikonomova, formerly a dancer on the show, replaces Shy'm.
 Patrick Dupond died in March 2021 and is replaced by a Paris Opera dancer.
 The fourth judge is iconic fashion designer Jean Paul Gaultier.

 Dancers

 Professional dancers Katrina Patchett & Christian Millette will not return.
 Denitsa Ikonomova, a four-time winner, replaces Shy'm who is not returning as judge.

-In addition, professional dancer Emmanuelle Berne will not return and Jordan Mouillerac come back after being absent from season 10 and five new dancers will make their debut in this season: Coralie Licata (the wife of the professional dancer Christophe Licata), Adrien Caby, Elsa Bois, Joel Lozulo and Samuel Texier.
+In addition, professional dancer Emmanuelle Berne will not return and Jordan Mouillerac come back after being absent from season 10 and five new dancers will make their debut in this season: Coralie Licata (the wife of the professional dancer Christophe Licata), Adrien Caby, Elsa Bois, Joël Luzolo and Samuel Texier.

 Finally, on 17 September, we learned that Christian Millette will finally participate.